 Very well.
 Boulder, Colorado has a population of nearly 100,000 but has fewer parking spaces than Columbia.
 Norman, Oklahoma, another city with a population pushing 100,000, has only 750 public parking spaces!
 For more information on parking in The District, contact the City of Columbia Public Works at 874-7674 or log on to their webpage.

 Your best bet for employee parking is an off-street surface lot or parking garage.
 Why is that?
 Because your employer loses $202 a day if your car is taking up a metered space a customer would normally park in.
 As an added benefit, with pre-paid parking you can park for an unlimited amount of time in a garage so you won't have to feed a meter and risk a parking ticket.
-Give Mindy Barnes with the City a call for monthly parking permits.
-She can be reached at 874-6368.
+Give the City a call for monthly parking permits at 874-6368.

 Try a bike!
 The MKT runs right into The District, bike lanes are being marked throughout The District, and bike racks are available on Ninth, Broadway and inside the parking garages--with more being installed soon!
 Worried about helmet hair?
 The Wabash Bus Station is located in The District as well and City buses are now equipped to carry bicycles.
 They've even got a bus to take you from your favorite District restaurant to a Mizzou game!

 Come celebrate with us on December 6th from 6-8pm and see what the businesses have in store!
 Enjoy open houses, stolling carolers and holiday treats! #livingwindows